cuthbertLab/music21/music21/doc/html/_sources/quickStart.txt

 Once music21 is installed, opening and examing a score and it elements is a good first step.
 Music21 comes with a corpus, a large collection freely distributable music stored in the MusicXML and humdrum formats.
 These files can be found in the music21/corpus directory.
 However, tools are provided for easy, direct access.

 To import, or parse, a score stored in the corpus, use the :mod:`music21.corpus` module.
-We imported this above, but lets do it again and use the `parseWork` method to get some some music parsed.
+(To see a complete listing of works in the corpus, see :ref:`referenceCorpus`) We imported this above, but lets do it again and use the `parseWork` method to get some some music parsed.
 This translates the file (a MusicXML or humdrum file) into music21 objects.

 >>> from music21 import corpus
 >>> sBach = corpus.parseWork('bach/bwv7.7')